 Donna Su (she/her/ella) is an elected school board member for Evanston/Skokie District 65 in Illinois (2021 - 2025).
-She is the School Board liaison for Oakton Elementary and Dawes Elementary in the district.
-Additionally, she sits on the City of Evanston/District committee and the Personnel, Buildings and Grounds, and Finance committee.
+She is the School Board liaison for Oakton Elementary and Dewey Elementary.
+Additionally, she sits on the City of Evanston/District 65/District 202 committee and the Personnel, Buildings and Grounds, and Finance committee.

 Born in Evanston to immigrant parents, she was raised in Darien, Illinois before moving to Southern California for the remainder of her high school years.
 Donna earned her Bachelor's degree at the University of California, Santa Barbara and while working full-time, she has completed graduate work part-time, such as her Masters degree in Public Policy & Administration from Northwestern University.
 Additionally, she holds certificates in Business Administration and Higher Education Administration & Policy, both from Northwestern.
 With corporate experience in finance, computer science and engineering, she chose to enter the administrative side of higher education.
 For the past 16 years, Donna has worked full-time at Northwestern University, currently as the Associate Director of Graduate Admissions and Financial Aid for Medill School of Journalism, Media, Integrated Marketing Communications.